A nearest-neighbour discretisation of the regularized stokeslet boundary integral equation: Introduction

-The classical boundary element method for Stokes flow, whilst both accurate and efficient, presents two technical challenges in its implementation.
-The first is the need to generate a surface \emph{mesh}, i.e.\ a geometric discretisation of all surfaces in the problem consisting of oriented smooth, and smoothly-connected, patches which interpolate several surface points.
-While much easier than the volumetric meshing that would be required for the finite element method, even moderately complicated biomolecular or cellular structures may require significant time and ingenuity to create, and may not be suited to automated generation -- as might be needed to study biological heterogeneity.
+The classical boundary element method for Stokes flow, along with the more advanced methods described above, are both accurate and efficient.
+However, they present two technical challenges in their implementation, particularly when considered from the point of view of users who are not computational specialists.
+The first challenge is the need to generate a surface \emph{mesh}, i.e.\ a geometric discretisation of all surfaces in the problem consisting of oriented smooth, and smoothly-connected, patches which interpolate several surface points.\footnote{In this paper the term \emph{mesh} will be reserved for an object \((P,E)\) where \(P=\{\bm{x}[1],\ldots,\bm{x}[N]\}\in\mathbb{R}^3\) is an ordered set of \emph{points/nodes}, and \(E\) is a table defining the \emph{elements} of the mesh, e.g.\ for a mesh of flat triangles, the elements take the form \((\bm{x}[E(1,e)],\bm{x}[E(2,e)],\bm{x}[E(3,e)])\).
+Where we refer to a set \(P\) without the associated table defining the elements, the terms \emph{discretisation} or \emph{points} will be used instead.
+The aim of this study is to achieve improved accuracy and efficiency without needing to construct \(E\).} While much easier than the volumetric meshing that would be required for the finite element method, meshes of even moderately complicated biomolecular or cellular structures may require significant time and ingenuity to create, and may not be suited to automated generation -- as might be needed to study biological heterogeneity.
 Furthermore, some objects will appear to a very good approximation as lines or points -- detailed surface meshing of these bodies may involve a level of computational refinement that is unwarranted.
 The second challenge -- which has arguably been addressed through the availability of library code such as BEMLIB \cite{pozrikidis2002} -- is the singularity of the stokeslet velocity and stress kernels, and requirement for semi-analytical quadrature methods.
 The latter issue does however present an additional layer of complexity for those who are not numerical specialists.